-The discipline policies and procedures of the Traditional Program are based upon the Student Code of Conduct as adopted by the Board of Education.
+The discipline policies and procedures of the Traditional Program are the same as and not to exceed the JCPS Student Support and Behavior Intervention Handbook and the Student Bill of Rights as adopted by the Board of Education.
 Administrators, teachers, students and parents must understand, accept, and support these discipline policies.
 Through this four-way understanding, Traditional Program schools operate calmly, quietly, and in an orderly fashion.